gophercoders/website/content/lessons/KS2/lower/repetition.md

 ### Repetition
 These are both examples of repetition.
-If you can spot a pattern and know how to make the pattern repeat you can change how you write your programs.
+If you can spot a pattern and know how to make the pattern repeat, you can change how you write your programs.
+This is an important idiom (part) of computer programming.

 Repetition means that a small part of the program runs over and over again.
 You are asking the computer to repeat a sequence of instructions.